taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 DevOps

 - **The Practice of Cloud System Administration: Devops and Sre Practices for Web Services**, Volume 2 by Thomas A. Limoncelli, Strata R. Chalup, Christina J. Hogan
-- **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win** by Gene Kim, Kevin Behr, George Spafford

 Jenkins